Gibbs and Bolger’s Emerging Churches Focuses Almost Exclusively On Small House Churches

 To be fair, Gibbs and Bolger intend to include the overhaul of traditional churches and also large churches in their analysis.
 They write, “Most of these emerging churches are new, while others represent the rejuvenation of long-standing congregations and ancient traditions.
 Some of these frontline churches are large, the biggest attracting crowds of several hundreds or even thousands, but the majority are small, consisting of independent groups of less than thirty or clusters of house groups totally less than one hundred” (29).
 But in the end I had difficulty identifying any churches that have “thousands” in attendance or are the result of a traditional church being adapted.
 They also try to distinguish these emergent churches from “house churches” (60).
 “Unlike the stereotypical house church, emerging churches do not exist in isolation but establish networks for mutual support and encouragement” (113).
 Still I think the churches they describe are very similar to house churches.
 I think it would have been more fruitful to pick out how all sorts of churches are trying to reach postmoderns.

-5 replies on “Gibbs and Bolger’s Emerging Churches Focuses Almost Exclusively On Small House Churches”
+5 responses to “Gibbs and Bolger’s Emerging Churches Focuses Almost Exclusively On Small House Churches”

 If a church emerges in the postmodern wilderness, and there’s no seminary professor there to see it, are contributions to it still tax-deductible?